 If your fireplace is bricked up and you haven’t got any ventilation on the wall area directly in front of the fireplace, you’ll need to introduce this.
 You can do this by adding an airbrick roughly 300mm above the level of your floor.
 For more information on how to replace a brick see our Replacing a Brick Project page.

 Chimney Stack Mortar

 Is the mortar around your chimney stack or at the base of each pot in good condition where it enters the chimney?
 Can you see any splits or cracks in the mortar?
-If you can see cracks then there is the chance that water or moisture is entering through here and either running down the inside of the stack causing damp in the chimney stack itself or then running out of mortar cracks inside your property and causing damp issues on your chimney breast this way.
+If you can see cracks then there is the chance that water or moisture is entering through here and either running down the inside of the stack causing damp or then running out of mortar cracks inside your property and causing damp issues on your chimney breast this way.
 Even if this is not the root cause of your issue, it’s certainly not helping so will need repointing to prevent future problems.

 Do you share a chimney with your next door neighbours?
 If so then there is the chance that any work that they have carried out is the cause of your damp chimney.
 They might have fitted a word burner without inserting the correct flue or they may have blocked up internal ventilation.
 Have a polite chat and ask them to confirm any work they have carried out relating to the chimney area, even going back a few years as occasionally chimney damp issues take quite some time to become apparent.